holcombzv/ml_ai_portfolio/README.md

 ##### [Banco Federal de Financas Marketing Campain Analysis](https://github.com/holcombzv/ml_ai_portfolio/tree/main/banco_federal_marketing)

-Me and my team were asked to evaluate the effectiveness of our client's marketing campaign to get customers to subscribe to a term deposit.
+Me and my team were asked to evaluate the effectiveness of our client’s marketing campaign to get customers to subscribe to a term deposit.
 We were also tasked with creating a decision tree ML model to predict which customers were most likely to subscribe.